jimbot9k/opiso/README.md

 Like the backend, the frontend tried to minimise dependencies.
 State libraries, HTTP request libraries and other tools could be used for more complicated applications.

+Styling is done with Tailwind.

+The dockerfile compiles the Vue.js application using Vite, and serves it behind Nginx.

 # docker-compose.yaml
 ```bash
 docker-compose up --build